JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 ### Position Compression

 Meshlets compress pretty well.
 Starting with vertex positions, there's no reason we need to store a full `vec3<f32>` per vertex.
 Most meshlets tend to enclose a fairly small amount of space.
-Instead of storing vertex positions as coordinates relative to the mesh center origin, we can instead store them in some coordinate space relative to meshlet bounds.
+Instead of storing vertex positions as coordinates relative to the mesh center origin, we can instead store them in some coordinate space relative to the meshlet bounds.

 For each meshlet, we'll iterate over all of its vertex positions, and calculate the min and max value for each of the X/Y/Z axis.
 Then, we can remap each position relative to those bounds by doing `p -= min`.
 The positions initially range from `[min, max]`, and then range from `[0, max - min]` after remapping.
-We can store the `min` values for each of the X/Y/Z axis (as a full `f32` each) in the meshlet metadata, and in the shader undo the remapping by doing `p += min`.
+We can store the `min` values for each of the X/Y/Z axis (as a full `f32` each) in the meshlet metadata, and in the shader reverse the remapping by doing `p += min`.

 Our first (albeit small) saving become apparent: at the cost of 12 extra bytes in the meshlet metadata, we save 3 bits per vertex position due to no longer needing a bit for the sign for each of the X/Y/Z values, as `[0, max - min]` is never going to contain any negative numbers.
 We technically now only need a hypothetical `f31` per axis.

 However, there's a another trick we can perform.
-If take the ceiling of log2 of a range of floating point values `ceil(log2(max - min + 1.0))`, we get the minimum number of bits we need to store any value in that range.
+If take the ceiling of the log2 of a range of floating point values `ceil(log2(max - min + 1))`, we get the minimum number of bits we need to store any value in that range.
 Rather than storing meshlet vertex positions as a list of `vec3<f32>`s, we could instead store them as a packed list of bits (a bitstream).

 E.g. if we determine that we need 4/7/3 bits for the X/Y/Z ranges of the meshlet, we could store a list of bits where bits 0..4 are for vertex 0 axis X, bits 4..11 are for vertex 0 axis Y, bits 11..14 are for vertex 0 axis Z, bits 14..18 are for vertex 1 axis X, bits 18..25 are for vertex 1 axis Y, etc.

 Again we can store the bit size (as a `u8`) for each of the X/Y/Z axis within the meshlet's metadata, at a cost of 3 extra bytes.
 We'll use this later in our shaders to figure out how many bits to read from the bistream for each of the meshlet's vertices.

-Of course, if you try this out, you're probably going to end up with fairly large bit sizes per axis.
-This is due to all the precision we have in our vertex positions (a full `f32`), which leads to a lot of precision needed in the range, and therefore a large bit size.
+Of course, if you try this out, you're probably going to end up with fairly large bit sizes per axis, and not actually save any space vs using `vec3<f32>`.
+This is due to the large amount of precision we have in our vertex positions (a full `f32`), which leads to a lot of precision needed in the range, and therefore a large bit size.

 The final trick up our sleeves is that we don't actually _need_ all this precision.
 If we know that our meshlet's vertices range from 10.2041313123 to 84.382543538, do we really need to know that a vertex happens to be stored at _exactly_ 57.594392822?
 We could pick some arbitrary amount of precision to round each of our vertices to, say four decimal places, resulting in 57.5944.
 Less precision means a less precise range, which means our bit size will be smaller.

 Better yet, lets pick some factor `q = 2^p`, where `p` is some arbitrary `u8` integer.
 Now, lets snap each vertex to the nearest point on the grid that's a multiple of `1/q`, and then store the vertex as the number of "steps" of size `1/q` that we took from the origin to reach the snapped vertex position (a fixed-point representation).
-E.g. if we say `p = 4`, then we're quantizing to a grid with a resolution of `1/16`, so `v = 57.594392822` would snap to `v = 57.625` (throwing away some unnecessary precision) and would would store that as `v = round(57.594392822 / (1/16)) = i32(57.594392822 * 16 + 0.5) = 922`.
+E.g. if we say `p = 4`, then we're quantizing to a grid with a resolution of `1/16`, so `v = 57.594392822` would snap to `v = 57.625` (throwing away some unnecessary precision) and we would store that as `v = round(57.594392822 / (1/16)) = i32(57.594392822 * 16 + 0.5) = 922`.
 This is once again easily reversible in our shader so long as we have our factor `p`: `922 / 2^4 = 57.625`.

 The factor `p` we choose is not particularly important.
 I set it to 4 by default (with an additional factor to convert from Bevy's meters to the more appropriate-for-this-use-case unit of centimeters), but users can choose a good value themselves if 4 is too high (unnecessary precision = larger bit sizes and therefore larger asset sizes), or too low (visible mesh deformity from snapping the vertices too-coarsely).
 Nanite has an automatic heuristic that I assume is based on some kind of triangle surface area to mesh size ratio, but also lets users choose `p` manually.
 The important thing to note is that you should _not_ choose `p` per-meshlet, i.e. `p` should be the same for every meshlet within the mesh.
-Otherwise, you might end up with cracks between meshlets.
+Otherwise, you'll end up with cracks between meshlets.

 Finally, we can combine all three of these tricks.
 We can quantize our meshlet's vertices, find the per-axis min/max values and remap to a better range, and then store as a packed bitstream using the minimum number of bits for the range.
 The final code to compress a meshlet's vertex positions is below.